jeev20/STL-embedding-in-VTK-using-PyQT/README.md

 - [VTK](http://www.vtk.org/)

 **Usage:**
-Change the .stl file to any .stl file to visualize in VTK.
+Change the Model.stl file to any .stl file to visualize in VTK.

 **Output:**